-Communicable diseases include, but are not limited to, measles, influenza, viral hepatitis-A (infectious hepatitis), viral Hepatitis-B (serum hepatitis), human immunodeficiency virus (HIV), AIDS, AIDS-Related Complex (ARC), leprosy, and tuberculosis.
-For the purposes of this policy, the term "HIV infection" shall include AIDS, AIDS-Related Complex (ARC), and a positive test for the antibody to human immunodeficiency virus.
+Communicable diseases include, but are not limited to, measles, influenza, coronavirus, viral hepatitis-A (infectious hepatitis), viral Hepatitis-B (serum hepatitis), human immunodeficiency virus (HIV), AIDS, AIDS-Related Complex (ARC), leprosy, Coronavirus (COVID-19) and tuberculosis.
+For the purposes of this policy, the term "HIV infection" shall include AIDS, AIDS-Related Complex (ARC) and a positive test for the antibody to human immunodeficiency virus.